 When these creators get busted, they don’t just lose their videos; they often lose the trust of their subscriber base.

-Amongst all this, there are several ways you can spot fake profiles and view bots on social media.
+Amongst all these, there are several ways you can spot a fake profile and a view bot on social media.

 1. Low chat with high views

 These are the biggest giveaways that someone doesn’t have real views.
 The average view-to-chat ratio varies between platforms and the kind of content being shared.
 However, a video with thousands of views and a few dozen comments usually means one of two things: the video is promoted, or the profile uses view bots.

 We mentioned this earlier.
 Some sophisticated and higher-priced view bots will also engage with comments.
 However, the comments are prescripted, generic, and usually appear repeatedly.

 Look out for comments that require zero thought and seem to appear regularly.
 Typical examples include: